Saturday, November 8, 2025

 For your prayers to be effective, you should:

 1. Approach the God of Heaven as your Father – Daddy.
 Jesus prayed saying, “Our Father, who art in Heaven.”
-Before Jesus requested for anything from the Father, He first of all established a relationship with Him.

 Look at what the Bible says about you if you are Born Again: Romans 8:15 declares, “You have received the Spirit of adoption, whereby we cry Abba Father.”